icopy-site/awesome/docs/awesome/awesome-ios.md

 - [xavtool](https://github.com/gabrielrobert/xavtool) - Command-line utility to automatically increase iOS / Android applications version.
 - [Cutter](https://cutter.albemala.me/) - A tool to generate iOS Launch Images (Splash Screens) for all screen sizes starting from a single template.
 - [nef](https://github.com/bow-swift/nef) - A set of command line tools for Xcode Playground: lets you have compile-time verification of your documentation written as Xcode Playgrounds, generates markdown files, integration with Jekyll for building microsites and Carbon to export code snippets.
+- [Pecker](https://github.com/woshiccm/Pecker) - CodePecker is a tool to detect unused code.
 - [Speculid](https://speculid.com) - generate Image Sets and App Icons from SVG, PNG, and JPEG files

 ## Rapid Development